FIWARE/tutorials.NGSI-v2/docs/linked-data.md

 An NGSI LD Data Entity (e.g. a supermarket):

 -   Has an `id` which must be unique.
-For example `urn:ngsi-ld:Building:store001`.
+For example `urn:ngsi-ld:Building:store001`,
--   Has `type` which should be a fully qualified URI of a well-defined data model.
+-   Has `type` which should be a fully qualified URI of a well defined data model.
 For example `https://uri.fiware.org/ns/dataModels#Building`.
-Authors can also use type names, as shorthand strings for types, mapped to fully qualified URIs through the JSON-LD `@context`.
+Authors can also use type names, as short hand strings for types, mapped to fully qualified URIs through the JSON-LD `@context`.
 -   Has _property_ of the entity, for example, an `address` attribute which holds the address of the store.
 This can be expanded into `http://schema.org/address`, which is known as a fully qualified name ([FQN](https://en.wikipedia.org/wiki/Fully_qualified_name)).
 -   The `address`, like any _property_ will have a _value_ corresponding to the _property_ `address` (e.g. _Bornholmer
-    Straße 65, 10439 Prenzlauer Berg, Berlin_.
+    Straße 65, 10439 Prenzlauer Berg, Berlin_
 -   Has a _property-of-a-property_ of the entity, for example a `verified` field for the `address`.
--   Has a _relationship_ of the entity, for example, a `managedBy` field where the relationship `managedBy` corresponds to another data entity : `urn:ngsi-ld:Person:bob-the-manager`.
+-   Has a _relationship_ of the entity, for example, a `managedBy` field where the relationship `managedBy` corresponds to another data entity : `urn:ngsi-ld:Person:bob-the-manager`
--   The relationship `managedBy`, may itself have a _property-of-a-relationship_ (e.g. `since`), this holds the date Bob started working the store.
+-   The relationship `managedBy`, may itself have a _property-of-a-relationship_ (e.g. `since`), this holds the date Bob started working the store
 -   The relationship `managedBy`, may itself have a _relationship-of-a-relationship_ (e.g. `subordinateTo`), this holds the URN of the area manager above Bob in the hierarchy.

-As you can see the knowledge graph is well-defined and can be expanded indefinitely.
+As you can see the knowledge graph is well defined and can be expanded indefinitely.

 Relationships will be dealt with in more detail in a subsequent tutorial.